SDEs with uniform distributions: Peacocks, Conic martingales and ergodic uniform diffusions: Deriving the candidate SDE for a uniformly distributed martingale

 \section{Deriving the candidate SDE for a uniformly distributed martingale}

+\rosso{We present the approach in the preprint \cite{BrigoIMI}, although the same guess could be derived by applying results in the published paper \cite{Mada02}}.
 Let us now guess a candidate solution $\sigma$ for Problem~\ref{pr:conic}.
 To do this, we write the forward Kolmogorov (or Fokker Planck) equation for the density $p$ of \eqref{eq:martinX}, impose $\rho$ to be a solution and derive the resulting $\sigma$.
 The derivation is informal but it is given full mathematical rigor by showing later that the resulting SDE \eqref{eq:martinX} has a unique strong solution and confirming further, via moments analysis, that the density is indeed uniform.

 The forward Kolmogorov eq. for \eqref{eq:martinX} with $\rho$ plugged in as a solution reads

 Now we integrate twice both sides of \eqref{eq:fokkerrho1} with respect to $x$ and assume we can switch integration with respect to $x$ and differentiation with respect to $t$ (one can check \textit{a posteriori} that the solution we find has a continuous partial derivative with respect to $t$ so that Leibniz's rule can be used).
 We obtain